top of page

 The study is suitable for:

-We also cannot include people who are currently receiving psychological treatment, do not have access to the Internet, are unable to read or understand English, or who are not living in Australia.
+We also cannot include people who are currently experiencing mental health difficulties, receiving psychological treatment, do not have access to the Internet, are unable to read or understand English, or who are not living in Australia.

 What does the study involve?

-Phase 1 (Restriction Phase): You will be asked to restrict how often you do the actions listed in the questionnaire.
-We will ask you to fill in some questionnaires every Monday.
+• Phase 2 (Restriction Phase): This phase lasts for 2 weeks and you will be asked to restrict how often you do the actions listed in a specific questionnaire .

-Phase 2 (Recovery Phase): You will be asked to increase how often you do the actions listed in the questionnaire.
-You will also receive daily (Mon-Fri) text message reminders to do those things, and we will ask you to continue to fill in the questionnaires every Monday.
+• Phase 3 (Recovery Phase): This phase lasts for 5 weeks and you will be asked to increase how often you do the actions listed in the questionnaire.
+You will also receive daily (Mon-Fri) text message reminders to do those things.

 What are the risks to participating in this study?

-During Phase 1 (Restriction), we expect that people will experience a reduction in their mental health.
-It is possible that you will experience an increase in symptoms of anxiety and depression.
-However, in Phase 2 (Recovery), we expect that people will experience an improvement in their mental health and will make a full recovery.
+During Phase 2 (Restriction) people may experience a reduction in their mental health and an increase in symptoms of anxiety and depression.
+However, in Phase 3 (Recovery), we expect that people will experience an improvement in their mental health.

 We will monitor everyone’s mental health according to the answers they give on the weekly questionnaires.
 This is why it is very important that everyone who participates completes the questionnaires as early in the week as possible.